-Here we try and answer some of the most frequently asked questions, and will endeavour to add to these.
+Here we try and answer some of the most frequently asked questions, and will endeavour to add to these as questions arise.

 How do I know my details are safe with your system?

 You enter your details into our google form, and we keep them in a password protected database.
-We share email addresses between FY1s and buddy pairs, because you need to be able to contact each other!
+We only share email addresses between FY1s and buddy pairs, because you need to be able to contact each other!
 You then choose what other details to share, but we do request that you share mobile numbers, as that’s usually a good way to contact each other.
-We don’t give your details to anyone else, and when we send emails to multiple people we Bcc.
+We don’t give your details to anyone else, and when we send emails to multiple people we always blind copy the senders.

 Why does the FY1 Buddy Network exist?

 In July 2017, there was a discussion on the Tea & Empathy facebook group about concerns that new FY1s can have, and doctors shared their memories of difficult times during their FY1 year.
 It was agreed that it would be nice if every FY1 could have someone supporting them… so a few of us got together to try to make this a reality.
 Within a couple of days we had made a google form and figured out a system, and in that year had 100 FY1s sign up to get a buddy.
 In 2018 we made some improvements to the scheme, and grew to over 400 FY1s.
-In 2019, we have a new website, a new matching system, and our hope is to reach many more FY1s who may want some extra support.
+In 2019, we created a website, a new matching system, and continued to reach even more FY1s all across the UK.
+Since then we’ve continued to try and develop and improve in keeping with feedback from buddies and FY1s - so please keep it coming as it really helps.
+Our hope is to be accessible to any FY1 who may want some extra support through a buddy.

 We exist because starting your medical career is a big change in your life, being the most junior doctor in the hospital can be very challenging, and overcoming some of these challenges can feel hard.
 We believe that every FY1 deserves some support through what can be the most demanding year of your medical career.
-We know it’s not difficult for everyone, and some people love their FY1 year, but some people don’t - we’d like to link every FY1 who wants it with a doctor volunteer to support and guide them through the year, to be a listening ear when needed.
+We know it’s not difficult for everyone, and some people love their FY1 year, but some people don’t - we’d like to link every FY1 who wants it with another doctor who has volunteered to support and guide them through the year, and to be a listening ear when needed.